-Mr. Sagor is a mental health counselor with over ten year’s experience in a multitude of mental health settings that includes working in residential treatment centers, outpatient clinics as well as doing community and home based therapy.
-Recently, he has coordinated the company’s efforts to begin incorporating Social Media in a continued effort to better serve Comprehensive EAP’s clients.
+Josh is a mental health counselor with over 15 year’s experience in a multitude of mental health settings that includes working in residential treatment centers, outpatient clinics as well as doing community and home based therapy.
+Upon receiving his clinical license in 2012, Josh joined CompEAP as Director of Program Development, where he oversaw all programming and training efforts for CompEAP.

 Laura Jacobson, LICSW, CEAP

 Laura Jacobson joined CompEAP in June, 2016.
 As Clinical Director, Laura oversees and directs all of CompEAP’s counseling services, internal clinical staff and national affiliate network.
 She has 29 years of experience in the mental health and EAP field with a specialization in systems work that includes critical incident interventions, supervisor trainings, employee seminars and Human Resource/Supervisor consultations.